hrwu1/ChromeAttention/README.md

    - If not, see [AI_SETUP_GUIDE.md](AI_SETUP_GUIDE.md) for force download method

 5. **Install & Test Extension**
-   - Click the extension icon
+   - Click the extension icon to open the sidebar
    - Check "AI Status" section - should show "✓ Ready" for Language Model and Summarizer
    - Try "From Page" button to test AI goal extraction
    - If not available, check extension service worker console for detailed logs